-The 5th Offshore Mariculture Conference, an international two-day conference focused on the offshore fish farming business, will be held in Naples, Italy on 9-11 April 2014.
+The 5th Offshore Mariculture Conference, an international two-day conference focused on the offshore fish farming business, was held in Naples, Italy on 9-11 April 2014.

-The conference will benefit fish farmers who are either growing their offshore fish farming business or it will prove beneficial to those who are looking to move their businesses offshore.
+The conference was beneficial to fish farmers who are either growing their offshore fish farming business or it proved to be beneficial to those looking to move their businesses offshore.

-The programme will explore the progress and prospects for offshore aquaculture in both European and international waters and includes a technical visit to a fish farm allowing delegates a comprehensive insight in to how offshore fish farms are operating today.
+The programme explored the progress and prospects for offshore aquaculture in both European and international waters and included a technical visit to a fish farm allowing delegates a comprehensive insight in to how offshore fish farms are operating today.

 Latest Features, Views & Analysis

-The key theme emerging from the 2014 Offshore Mariculture Conference is that aquaculture is still the future.
-According to conference chairman, Alessandro Lovatelli, aquaculture officer at the FAO, the maximum sustainable potential from wild capture fisheries been reached, but aquaculture is growing.
+The key theme emerging from the Offshore Mariculture Conference 2014 confirmed that aquaculture is still the future.
+Conference chairman, Alessandro Lovatelli, aquaculture officer at the FAO, states ‘the maximum sustainable potential from wild capture fisheries has been reached, but aquaculture is growing'.

 View footage of the Chairman's Welcome and Keynote Addresses, which opened the 5th Offshore Mariculture Conference in Naples, Italy on Wednesday, 9 April 2014.